 - Requirements to use an ignition interlock device (IID)

 Additionally, DUIs are priorable offenses in the state of California.
 This means that they count against drivers who get subsequent DUIs in our area.
-You face higher fines and a longer period of jail time for all subsequent DUI convictions.
+Therefore, you face higher fines and a more extended period of jail time for all subsequent DUI convictions.

 A conviction for a DUI with a child in the car can have serious effects here in Los Angeles.
-Fortunately, there are steps you can take right away if you are charged with a DUI.
-Make sure that you reach out to a lawyer right away to get the help that you want.
+Fortunately, there are steps you can take right away if you get charged with a DUI.
+First, make sure that you reach out to a lawyer right away to get the help that you want.

 - Dispute these results